Tamabcxyz/DesignPattern/README.md

 ### Note step to work with this repo
 #### Step to build and run
-Specify option in CMakeLists.txt file and then ./compile.sh
+Specify option in CMakeLists.txt file and then <br />
+./compile.sh <br />
 ./run.sh

 #### Type of Design pattern
-Creational Patterns: how to create an object
+##### Creational Patterns: how to create an object
 + Factory method
 + Abstract Factory
 + Builder
 + Prototy
 + Singleton
-Structural Patterns: simlify the relationship between class and object to make the system flexible and efficient
+##### Structural Patterns: simlify the relationship between class and object to make the system flexible and efficient
 + Adapter
 + Bridge
 + Composite